-In the fall of 2021, all new, incoming students and employees will receive training and be informed about primary prevention and awareness programs and learn that UNH prohibits domestic violence, dating violence, sexual assault and stalking or any other form of sexual violence.
+In the fall of 2022, all new, incoming students and employees will receive training and be informed about primary prevention and awareness programs and learn that UNH prohibits domestic violence, dating violence, sexual assault and stalking or any other form of sexual violence.
 All freshmen and transfer students will complete the training "Sexual & Interpersonal Violence Prevention and Response Course (SPARC)" which addresses harassment and Title IX issues.
 This course was developed by The State University of New York (SUNY).
-This training will also be delivered to new students and transfer students in January 2022.
+This training will also be delivered to new students and transfer students in January 2023.
 The definitions of these violations are covered earlier in this chapter.
+The Civil Rights & Equity Office provided SUNY SPARC Sexual & Interpersonal Violence Prevention and Response training to students.
+They had contact with over 4613 people.

-In 2020 SHARPP provided 161 prevention programs to students, faculty and staff including bystander intervention, healthy relationships, street harassment, and Wildcats get consent among many others.
-They had contact with over 8,500 people.
-The Affirmative Action & Equity Office provided over 15 different training programs to students, faculty and staff.
-They had contact with over 1500 people.
+In 2021 SHARPP provided 227 prevention programs to students, faculty and staff including bystander intervention, healthy relationships, street harassment, and Wildcats get consent among many others.
+They had contact with over 7,098 people.